The Case Against Assisted Suicide

 Where in many ethical debates the argument of a slippery slope is a fallacy, there is perhaps not an issue to which it is more readily applicable than assisted suicide.
 This is borne out in undisputable and ever-growing evidence from the jurisdictions around the world which have already legalised it.
 In this context, the oft-heard claims of proponents of change that any new legislation will be solely for the terminally ill, that there will be strong safeguards, and that, seemingly, Britain will not go the way of every other country that has changed the law, are strikingly naïve.

-Assisted suicide is legal in Switzerland (1941), 11 US states (the first was Oregon in 1997), the Netherlands (2001), Belgium (2002), Luxembourg (2009), Colombia (2014), Canada (2015), all Australian states (2019-23), Spain (2021), New Zealand (2021), Austria (2021), Ecuador (2024), and is awaiting implementation in Portugal.
+Assisted suicide is legal in Switzerland (1942), 11 US states (the first was Oregon in 1997), the Netherlands (2001), Belgium (2002), Luxembourg (2009), Canada (2015), most of Australia (2019-25), Spain (2021), New Zealand (2021), Austria (2021), and is awaiting implementation in Portugal.
 In almost every country where assisted suicide has been legalised, the parameters of eligibility have gradually widened, the numbers dying have increased exponentially, and the safeguards have been eroded.
 Nowhere is this in greater evidence than in Canada, which should act as a grave warning of what could happen in the UK if there is a change in the law.
 The Canadian parliament voted in 2015 to legalise both assisted suicide and euthanasia for the terminally ill.
 However, just six years later, in 2021, parliament confirmed an extension to the provision whereby those suffering from serious or chronic (though not terminal) conditions could also apply for Medical Assistance in Dying (MAiD).
 Whereas in 2016, only 1,018 people died from assisted suicide and euthanasia, in 2022, the last year for which data are available, the number was 13,241.
 MAiD represented 4% of all Canadian deaths in 2022, in comparison to 3.3% in 2021, and 2.5% in 2020.
 Legislation to extend the provision to include mental illness is tabled for 2027 as well as plans to allow ‘mature minors’ (those as young as 12) to apply to die.[8]
 The Canadian Medical Association and the Office of the Parliamentary Budget Officer have both published analyses showing how MAiD is saving the Canadian taxpayer hundreds of millions of dollars a year, something that the current government has boasted about.
 If the change in 2027 goes ahead, those with eating disorders, severe depression, and other readily curable illnesses will be able to die.
 Both the Netherlands and Belgium already allow access solely on mental health grounds and for children.
 I cannot see how anyone with knowledge of this seemingly unstoppable expansion could possibly consider that assisted suicide is a safe bet to legalise in the UK.
 And Canada is not alone; numbers have risen exponentially in both the Netherlands and Belgium and the legislators in Australia and New Zealand responsible for changing the law are already campaigning in both countries for a widening of eligibility beyond the terminally ill.
 Instead of clambering to ‘keep up with the rest of the world’ (as we are often told), we must view these countries as offering us a stark warning of our potential future.

 The central argument of those who seek change is the need for personal autonomy and control.
 Humanists UK and many others argue that it is the right of the individual to govern decisions relating to their own body.
 The problem is that this argument, driven by ideology, cannot logically be limited to the terminally ill.
 The cry will eventually go up for the extension of autonomy to everyone else on the basis of their equal human rights.
 Indeed, many are already making the argument for extension.
 The campaign group My Death, My Decision calls on its website for ‘assisted dying that permits a medically assisted death to adults of sound mind who are terminally ill or intolerably suffering.’
 Nor is it a hypothetical question of whether MPs will push for extensions down the line.
 It was reported that a group of 54 (mainly Labour) MPs is already calling for the bill to extend beyond the terminally ill to the ‘incurably suffering’.[9]

 Every survey conducted into the reasons for seeking assisted suicide confirms that ‘control’ is the central motivating factor of those who desire it (rather than release from pain, for example).[10]
 However, the ideological drive for greater personal autonomy will inevitably endanger the lives of the most vulnerable in our society who do not enjoy the same social safeguards enjoyed by the mostly middle-class and able-bodied campaigners for change who intend (albeit unintentionally) to rip autonomy from them.
 Campaigners were dealt a blow earlier this year when the ECHR ruled that its provision for the ‘right to life’ could not simply be flipped to ensure a ‘right to die’.
-This came in response to the case of Karsai v Hungary which was referred to Strasbourg after Dániel Karsai, a man diagnosed with amyotrophic lateral sclerosis challenged his country’s restrictions on assisted suicide.
+This came in response to the case of Karsai v.
+Hungary, which was referred to Strasbourg after Dániel Karsai, a man diagnosed with amyotrophic lateral sclerosis, challenged his country’s restrictions on assisted suicide.
 Campaigners who argue for the right to die thus do so in contravention of European legal precedent.[11]
 Further complication arises in the scope for interpretation of the wording of legislation.
 In Scotland, the draft bill before parliament includes a definition of terminal illness which could be seen to include things like type one diabetes and rheumatoid arthritis.
 By contrast, the current law is clear; the state does not help people to kill themselves, no ifs, no buts.
 Once you surrender this, you are taking a leap into the dark and beginning on a journey that you can never turn back from.
 Given the considerable risks and the clearly stated desire of campaigners for autonomy for all, it is irresponsible to argue for legalisation on the basis of terminal illness alone with strict safeguards.
 This cannot be guaranteed however watertight the safeguards may at first appear.

 (2) Disabled People